 With the right patents in place – and the right evidence to support claims to those patents – the inventor of a given semiconductor can protect their design against patent infringement, while turning their designs into a revenue stream.

 Proving ownership of IP can be complicated.
 It pays to work with partners with a track record of exhibiting IP ownership and getting patent design in order.
-Click to learn more about UnitedLex’s Intellectual Property Management solutions.
+Learn more about UnitedLex’s intellectual property management solutions.